 Barcode grading gives a measure of the first-time scan rate which determines its quality, through decoding, measuring, and checking the format of the barcode.

-Lake Image’s Multiscan Barcode Grading Tool measures specific characteristics of each barcode, compares to a benchmark, and grades it to a value ranging from (A-F or 4-0).
+Lake Image’s Multiscan Barcode Grading Tool measures specific characteristics of each barcode, compares it to a benchmark, and grades it to a value ranging from (A-F or 4-0).
 This ANSI/ISO grade provides an indication, based on the print quality, of the likely scanning performance rate of the barcode throughout the supply chain.
 Typically, a barcode with a grade of A-C (or 4-3) is considered acceptable quality and is expected to be scannable anywhere and by anyone.
 It confirms to the barcode printer that they are producing barcodes to the required quality level.

 Batch or Collation Control

 When producing transactional mail (such as statements or bills) or pages for a booklet, each set must be verified to ensure the correct sheets are collated and are in the right sequence before the set is either inserted into an envelope or finished into a booklet, book or magazine.
-Any errors in batching can result in missing, duplicate, out-of-sequence pages resulting in costly production reruns, reprints, and waste and worse still, breaching data and privacy law.
+Any errors in batching can result in missing, duplicate, or out-of-sequence pages resulting in costly production reruns, reprints, and waste and worse still, breaching data and privacy law.
 See Video

 Bindery Integrity Verification

 Bindery equipment from guillotines and trimmers, folders and creasers, collators and booklet-makers to binders and laminators require skilled personnel to precisely configure, set, and monitor equipment to ensure that a perfect booklet, catalog, magazine, or bound document is produced every time.
-Common issues such as incorrect page sequencing, missing or duplicate pages and page orientation can easily occur due to operator errors in loading the equipment, and random mechanical faults such as misfeeds and jams, which intensify with suboptimal static electricity, temperature and humidity control.
-A Bindery Integrity Verification solutions use cameras mounted on the bindery equipment to track sheets, read codes, and verify sequencing and collations to provide 100% verification of every bound item.
+Common issues such as incorrect page sequencing, missing or duplicate pages, and page orientation can easily occur due to operator errors in loading the equipment, and random mechanical faults such as misfeeds and jams, which intensify with suboptimal static electricity, temperature, and humidity control.
+A Bindery Integrity Verification solution uses cameras mounted on the bindery equipment to track sheets, read codes, and verify sequencing and collations to provide 100% verification of every bound item.